Norton Rose Fulbright LLP

 - A syndicate of international lenders and the export credit agencies on US$1.6bn in export credit agency-covered and uncovered loan facilities to finance the construction of the FPSO Sepetiba and associated derivatives contracts.
 This will be the first project financing of an FPSO to be supported by China Export & Credit Insurance Corporation (Sinosure).
 Nippon Export and Investment Insurance of Japan and SACE S.p.A. of Italy also provided export credit agency cover.
-FPSO Sepetiba is owned by a special purpose company owned by affiliated companies of SBM Offshore (64.5%) and its partners (35.5%).
+FPSO Sepetiba is owned by a special purpose company owned by affiliated companies of SBM Offshore (64.5%) and its partners (35.5 percent).
 It will be spread moored in approximately 2,000 meters water depth at the Mero field in the Santos Basin offshore Brazil, 180 kilometres offshore Rio de Janeiro, and chartered to Petrobras.

-- A syndicate of international lenders on the US$720m project financing for FPSO Liza Destiny, owned and operated by SBM Offshore in the Stabroek block, circa 200 kilometres offshore Guyana.
+- A syndicate of international lenders on the US$720m project financing for FPSO Liza Destiny, owned and operated by SBM Offshore in the Stabroek block, circa 200km offshore Guyana.
 The floating production, storage and offloading vessel is designed to produce up to 120,000 barrels of oil per day and is chartered to ExxonMobil affiliate Esso Exploration and Production Guyana Limited.

 - BNP Paribas, Danish Ship Finance and ING Bank on the financing to support Sole Shipping's eleven vessel sale and leaseback transaction with Navigazione Montanari.